aknackiron/testdroid-documentation/appium/index.md

 in different programming languages to help set up the environment and run your first tests.

-# Running Appium in Testdroid Cloud
+# Running Appium in Bitbar Testing

 [Tests can also be run in parallel in cloud]({{site.github.url}}/appium/examples/moving-tests-to-cloud).
 The